ericdke/apero-docs/FAQ.md

 When this option is on, posts tagged with "#NSFW" or programmatically marked as NSFW will not be visible in the timeline.

-### Automatically save post draft
+### Automatically save draft

-Works but is still experimental.
-Will be rewritten in a future udpate.
-Only works for posts.
-When this option is on, canceling a new post you're writing persistently saves its content.
-This content is then automatically loaded back when you click "New post" again.
+When this option is on, canceling a new post, message, or a reply to a post or message you're writing persistently saves its content.
+This content is then automatically loaded back when you make the same action again.
+Limited to 10 items.

+### Clear saved drafts

+Clears all drafts from memory and from disk.
+The action is immediate.

 ### Memory cache limit